blbadger/pfinder/README.md

 `x^(7.11+0.1i)-x-(1-0.2i)`

 Complex numbers may be entered with or without real values, ie `(2i)` is acceptable alternative to `(0+2i)`, but all complex or negative contants and exponents must exist in single parentheses.
+Note also complex-numbered equation inputs will lead to longer computations than real-valued equations.

 ### Behind the scenes